 Unfortunately, there is no way to check for password reuse in your web application.
 Therefore, you must simply educate your users and trust that they follow your suggestions.

 Some password managers make it even easier for web application users and introduce their own web browser plugins.
 Such plugins take the password out of the password database and automatically use it on the website.
-However, such plugins are the Achilles heel of password managers and should be avoided, as proven for example by the latest LastPass vulnerability.
-You will be much more secure if you manually open the password manager, copy the password, and paste it in the web application.
+However, such plugins are the Achilles heel of password managers and should be avoided, as proven for example by a LastPass vulnerability from 2019.
+You will be much more secure if you manually open the password manager, copy the password, and paste it into the web application.

 The most common MFA technique is for the web application to send an SMS with a one-time code to the mobile number supplied by the user.
 This is also the worst idea for MFA.
 Attackers are using SIM-swap attacks to compromise such mechanisms.
-They scam the mobile operator into issuing a duplicate of the user’s SIM card and use it to receive the one-time code.
+They scam the mobile operator into issuing a duplicate of the user’s SIM card, for example by assuming the user’s identity, and use it to receive the one-time code.
 One of the most popular cases of such an attack was the compromise of the account that belongs to the Twitter CEO.